corenova/kos/docs/cluster.md

 **collective intelligence** even after it gets *pruned* from the network it once belonged to.

-Using the [sync](../reactors/sync.md) reactor, each *agent* learns ALL of the reactive facilities of the cluster it joins and can then perform ALL of the reactions provided by the cluster even after being disonncected from the cluster.

-When the disconnected *agent* then rejoins the cluster, it will resume *delegating* the reactions accordingly back to the cluster and continue serving only those reactions that were previously local to itself.
+Basically, using the [sync](../reactors/sync.md) reactor, each *agent* learns ALL of the reactive facilities of the cluster it joins and can then perform ALL of the reactions provided by the cluster even after being disonncected from the cluster.
+Also, once the disconnected *agent* rejoins the cluster, it automatically resumes *delegating* the reactions accordingly back to the cluster and continues to serve only those reactions that were *previously local* to itself.

 Please do try this at home.
-It's facinating.
+It's awesome.